-We offer a clinical waste collection service; this is for the collection of dressings, needles and other medical items.
+We offer a clinical waste collection service to domestic properties; this is for the collection of dressings, needles and other medical items.

 To arrange a clinical waste collection or for further information about these services, contact your district nurse or medical service provider.

 Your district nurse will need to complete a Clinical Waste Application Form on your behalf and follow the instructions on the form for authorisation.

 Hazardous or infectious waste is incinerated at a special site and other clinical waste is sent for 'deep landfill' separate from household waste.